uli6/homeassistant/README.md

 # My home Assistant Configuration

-> I've have been using Home Assistant since late 2017 and I've a quite complex configuration with a lots of sensors, light bulbs and so on.
+> I've been using Home Assistant since late 2017 and I've a quite complex configuration with a lots of sensors, light bulbs and so on.
 Since I'm not a developer, I usually made some changes that f**** all my configuration.
 Thus, this repo is to store it and track the changes.

 **My Addons**